INP-PM/FEDM/README.md

 ## Citation

-Please cite the paper [ADD REFERENCE] if you use the FEDM code for your research.
+Please cite the preprint https://arxiv.org/abs/2212.01288 if you use the FEDM code for your research.

 ## Contact